-On Alpha and I64, returns the time to which this path was switched, either manually or automatically.
-Because the returned time is in the standard 64-bit absolute time format, the buffer length field in the item descriptor should specify 8 (bytes).
+On Alpha and Integrity server systems, returns the time to which this path was switched, either manually or automatically.
+Because the returned time is in the standard 64-bit absolute time format, specify 8 (bytes) for the buffer length field in the item descriptor.